ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avalanche-erc721-tutorial/README.md

 assert.equal(balanceOfCreatorAfterPurchase, toBN(balanceOfCreatorBeforePurchase).add(toBN(convertTokensToWei('10')).mul(new BN('20')).div(new BN('100'))), 'The balance of the creator should increase by 20% of the sold amount.')
 ```

-4. Now that we are done writing the test, in our console we simply run the command:
+6. Now that we are done writing the test, in our console we simply run the command:

 ```powershell
 npx truffle test
 ```

-5. To check the test coverage we can run the command:
+7. To check the test coverage we can run the command:

 ```powershell
 truffle run coverage
 ```

-### Deploying our smart contracts
+### Deploying Our Smart Contracts

 1. Now that our contracts have passed the tests, let us have a look at the
    sub-dir **migrations/** folder which Truffle provided us in the beginning.